google/ground-platform/README.md

 $ firebase deploy --project <projectId>
 ```

-Replacing <code>projectId</code> with the ID shown in the Firebase Console under "Project settings".
+<code>projectId</code> should be replaced with the ID shown in the Firebase Console under "Project settings".